hocinebendou/catalogue-docs/docs/deploy.md

 In your preferred browser open a new tab and enter `http:/<your VM domain name>:8080` to start working with the admin user created previously.

+!!!Note
+    Ensure that `/tmp` folder of your VM is writable otherwise it is possible that you will encounter the following issue when building the catalogue

+    [ERROR] Failed to execute goal org.springframework.boot:spring-boot-maven-plugin:1.5.15.RELEASE:run (default-cli) on project h3acatalogue: An exception occurred while running. null: InvocationTargetException: *Could not open Neo4j Session for transaction; nested exception is org.neo4j.ogm.exception.ConnectionException: Error connecting to graph database using Bolt: Unable to connect to localhost:7687, ensure the database is running and that there is a working network connection to it.*

 ### Portability